fuseraft/kiwi/docs/loops.md

 The `while`-loop is used to loop based on a condition.

-*See the test script for a better example with nesting.*
+*See the test suite for better examples with nesting.*

 ##### Loop Based on a Condition